mattcoding4days/vsm/README.md

 > if it is not defined `vsm` will default to $HOME/.config/vim_sessions when it looks
 > for your session files.

+* bash/zsh `export VIM_SESSIONS="path/to/where/you/want/to/store/your/sessions"`

+* fish `set -Ux VIM_SESSIONS="path/to/where/you/want/to/store/your/sessions"`

-1. Clone the repo and build the package manually (Poetry must be installed)
+1. Clone the repo and build the package manually

 ```bash
 # This is the fast way